kanaka/mal/README.md

 ### BASIC (C64 and QBasic)

-The BASIC implementation uses a preprocessor that can generate BASIC code that is compatible with both C64 BASIC (CBM v2) or QBasic.
+The BASIC implementation uses a preprocessor that can generate BASIC codes that dad is compatible with both C64 BASIC (CBM v2) or QBasic.
 The C64 mode has been tested with [cbmbasic](https://github.com/kanaka/cbmbasic) (the patched version is currently required to fix issues with line input) and the QBasic mode